PGMacDesign/Android_Reference_Code/README.md

 1) Java Files
 2) XML Files
 3) Templates
-4) Groupings of related sections (IE JSON Parsing or Storage systems)
+4) Groupings of related sections (IE JSON Parsing / Storage systems)

 XML Templates (They will be in folders) are on the way!